 This week I purchased three copies of a book that is currently $900 on Amazon.
 There were three copies on eBay for under $20, but the next least expensive copy was on Biblio for about $350.
 That is not typical, but if you follow some of our suggestions on finding these kinds of books, there's no reason you can't find similar deals.

-As you're shopping for your books, you will see things are very different depending on the type of store you're shopping.
-If you keep in mind these basics, it'll help you understand what you're looking at and what to look out for.
+As you're shopping for your books, you will see things are very different depending on the type of store in which you're shopping.
+If you keep these basics in mind, it'll help you understand what you're looking at and what to watch out for.

 We'll write some specific how-to articles on how to best buy from the different types, and what kinds of books are best bought there.
 But until then, if you have any comments email comments@bookchecker.com.